Fitness centre manager

 - events management.

-Having a degree will allow you to apply directly for management positions.
+Having a degree in a relevant subject will allow you to apply directly for management positions.
 In some cases, larger, privately-owned centres offer graduate trainee schemes.
 These provide experience in different areas of the facility and often involve training for professional qualifications as well.

-Employers often value personal qualities, business and management skills and relevant fitness qualifications as much as the degree you have studied, so try to provide evidence of all of this in applications.
+Employers value personal qualities, business management skills, and relevant fitness qualifications as much as the degree you have studied, so try to provide evidence of this in your applications.

 Related fitness qualifications in areas such as fitness instruction, sports coaching and pool operation or a national pool lifeguard qualification (NPLQ) can be useful.
-All fitness and leisure qualifications must be recognised by the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).
+All fitness and leisure qualifications must be recognised by the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA), which oversees the sports and activity sector across the UK.

-It’s also useful to become a member of CIMSPA to keep your knowledge of the industry current and to access networking event opportunities and career-related news and information.
+It's also useful to become a member of CIMSPA to keep your knowledge of the industry current and to access networking event opportunities and career-related news.

 Skills